Chart Color Schemes

 Recent residential development output has been above average within Hoxton Park - Carnes Hill - Horningsea Park when compared nationally

-Hoxton Park - Carnes Hill - Horningsea Park has seen approximately 39 residential properties approved annually.
-Over the past five financial years, from FY-21 to FY-25197 homes were granted approval, with an additional 13 approved in FY-26 so far.
-On average, around 5 new residents per year have been arriving for each dwelling constructed during this period.
+Hoxton Park - Carnes Hill - Horningsea Park approved approximately 39 residential properties annually.
+Between FY-21 and FY-25197 homes were approved, with an additional 20 granted approval in FY-26.
+Over these five years, an average of 5 new residents arrived per dwelling constructed.

-The area's development consists of 88.0% standalone homes and 12.0% attached dwellings, maintaining its traditional suburban character focused on family homes appealing to those seeking space.
-As of now, there are approximately 659 people per dwelling approval, indicating an established market.
-Future projections suggest Hoxton Park - Carnes Hill - Horningsea Park will add 1,307 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Future projections estimate Hoxton Park - Carnes Hill - Horningsea Park to add 1,307 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development